Reminiscing on Childhood

 Combine the plantain chips and raw mixed nuts in a bowl.

-In a small container with a lid, combine the avocado oil, mustard, honey, garlic powder and salt.
+In a small container with a lid, combine the oil, mustard, honey, garlic powder and salt.
 Shake until thoroughly mixed.

 Pour the honey mustard mixture over the plantain chips & mixed nuts.